-To support the research communities to take up open science and foster the involvement of scientists in EOSC, OSCARS will launch two Open Calls (in total worth about 16 million Euro) to select third-parties for the development of new, innovative Open Science projects or services, that together will drive the uptake of FAIR-data-intensive research throughout the European Research Area (ERA).
+To support the research communities to take up open science and foster the involvement of scientists in EOSC, OSCARS has launched two Open Calls (in total worth about 16 million Euro) to select third-parties for the development of new, innovative Open Science projects or services, that together will drive the uptake of FAIR-data-intensive research throughout the European Research Area (ERA).
 Projects can be proposed in the field of any of the Science Clusters and beyond, by any researcher or group of researchers.
 Selected projects will be funded through a cascading grant mechanism.
-The first Open Call will be launched in March 2024.
+The first Open Call was launched on the 15th of March 2024, the second Open Call will be launched on the 15th of January 2025.

-The cascading grant action is aimed at supporting researchers in uptaking FAIR data analysis and providing a series of valuable scientific demonstrators for the role of the Science Clusters as thematic Nodes for “Open Research” in Europe and for the benefit of the scientific impact of EOSC.
+The cascading grant action is aimed at supporting researchers in uptaking FAIR data analysis and providing a series of new scientific results and services, demonstrating the role the Science Clusters as thematic Nodes for “Open Research” in Europe could play for the benefit of the scientific impact of EOSC.

-"Ask me anything" online sessions on the OSCARS Open Calls for Open Science projects and services
+"Ask me anything" online sessions on the OSCARS 2nd Open Call for Open Science projects and services

-In the frame of the 1st Open Call, The OSCARS Team offered four one-hour Q&A online sessions about the application process for the OSCARS 1st Open Call for Open Science Projects and Services, allowing participants to ask questions and get live answers from the Science Clusters' representatives.
+In the frame of the 2nd Open Call, The OSCARS Team will offer one Q&A online session about the application process for the OSCARS 2nd Open Call for Open Science Projects and Services, allowing participants to ask questions and get live answers from the Science Clusters' representatives.

 Overview